Run database code

-In PyCharm, you can open and run an SQL file.
-Limitation for the SQL file size is 20 MB.
+In PyCharm, you can open and run a file.
+Limitation for the file size is 20 MB.
 When you open a file that is larger than 20 MB, you see only first 2.5 MB of the file.

 Press Ctrl+Enter or select Execute from the context menu.

-(Optional) If the SQL file is not connected to a data source, select or create a connection session in the Sessions window.
+(Optional) If the SQL file is not connected to a data source, select or create a connection session in the <session> list.
 For more information about sessions, see Managing connection sessions.

 In the Statements window, press Enter to run the selected statement.
 You can switch between other entries to run another set of statements.
 Statements that you are going to execute are highlighted in the editor.